 Long-lasting protective styles like crochet braids and knotless box braids are great low-maintenance looks to protect hair from breakage.
 You can also add a couple twists or braids in your hair to keep it out of your face while letting the rest of your hair flow freely.

 Type 4B hair has Z-shaped strands and tight coils.
-These curls aren’t as defined as type 4A hair, but still more noticeable than type 4C hair.
+These curls are very tightly coiled, so they have a little less definition compared to 4a curls.
 Pre-poo treatments, like adding oil to your scalp, can help you retain moisture.
 If you want to add more definition to your curls, flexi rods and perm rods are great choices for 4B hair.
 Other styles like crown braids and a tuck and roll also look stylish and embrace your natural texture.

 Yes!
 Most people have more than one hair texture.
-You can be born with many hair textures and your texture types can change over time.
+You can be born with many hair textures and it can change over time.
 Hair coloring, diet, climate, hormones, and many other things can affect your hair texture.

-Having more than one hair texture isn’t any cause for alarm!
-It also doesn’t mean that your hair care routine is difficult.
+Having more than one hair texture isn’t any cause for alarm.
+It also doesn’t mean that your hair care routine needs to be difficult.
 All it means is that you’ll need to pay a little more attention to your hair and how it reacts to different products.
 For example, some parts of your hair may need extra moisturizing than others.
-You can ask a Pro for help figuring out your textures at your next appointment.
+You can ask your hairstylist for help figuring out your textures at your next appointment.

-Knowing your hair textures is a great place to start, but you’ll need to do more research to learn what products and hair care steps work best for you.
-It’s also important to remember that specific products and treatments that work for your friends may note work for your hair.
-If you’re still unsure, you can chat with one of our Pros near you to get expert guidance while you’re experimenting with treatments and styles.
+Knowing your hair texture is a great place to start, but you’ll need to do more research to learn what products and hair care steps work best for you before trying a new look.
+It’s also important to remember that specific products and treatments that work for your friends may not work for your hair.
+If you’re still unsure, you can chat with a stylist near you to get expert guidance while you’re experimenting with treatments and styles.